 (2) Major penalty for slashing plus a game misconduct,

-(3) Match penalty for attempt to injure or deliberate injury of an opponent.
+(3) Match penalty for recklessly endangering an opponent.

 Once the goalkeeper has clearly covered the puck, any stick contact with the glove must be penalized as slashing.
 The puck is considered frozen at the time the Referee determines it has been covered and play has stopped at that time, even though it may take a fraction of a second to blow the whistle.